redfox-mx/vite-lit-css/README.md

 > __note__: Please do not try to mix both import styles (query and non-query) since this probably duplicates your css (transformed) code.

-### Typescrip
+### Typescript

-You can use types definitions inside your vite-env.d.ts. _Remember_: order is important!
+You can use types definitions inside your vite-env.d.ts. _Remember: order is important!_

 ```ts
 /// <reference types="vite-plugin-lit-css/client" />